c-o-pr/ddrescue-helper/README.md

 `ddrescue_helper.sh -c [-N] <label> <file> <file>`

-- Scan a drive or partition generating the block.
+- Scan a drive or partition creating error map and rate log.
 - Copy a drive or partition to another device.
 - Image a drive or partition to a file.
-- Copy a file to another file.
+- Copy a file.

 Errors are tolerated and as much data as possible is copied.